wizzomafizzo/mrext/README.md

 ## Other Projects

-Other great projects that add heaps of functionality to your MiSTer.
+Great projects by other people that add heaps of functionality to your MiSTer.

 Please [open an issue](https://github.com/wizzomafizzo/mrext/issues/new) if you'd like to suggest something for this list.
 Anything is welcome, though the focus is on software projects that work without custom hardware.